 - Be a part of a university or college you know and love

 - Get a degree from a school that employers know and trust

 - Be close enough to easily visit when desired

 Ranking Guidelines for the Best Online Colleges in Kansas

 Note: In ranking the best online colleges in Kansas, giving attention to the variety of degree programs available at the institutions is of utmost importance.
 For this reason, a more prestigious school in Kansas may offer one, or a few online degrees, but that may not be enough for that school to rank highly among the best online colleges in the state.
 In this ranking, we are dedicated to showing who’s leading the way in delivering quality online degree programs in Kansas.

 1. Kansas State University

 Kansas State University is one of the first universities established in Kansas, dating back to 1863.
-It's a land-grant and space-grant institution with over 20,000 students enrolled, and more than 100 degree programs.
-The school is home to a number of research institutions, including the facility which created the laser used in LASIK eye surgery.
+It’s a land–grant and space–grant institution with over 20,000 students enrolled, and more than 100 degree programs.
+The school is home to several research institutions, including the facility which created the laser used in LASIK eye surgery.

 Kansas State University’s Global Campus offers a variety of baccalaureate, master’s, doctoral and certificate programs.
 Bachelor’s degrees include animal science and dietetics.
 Master’s degree options include chemical engineering and food science.
 Doctoral degree offerings include financial planning, while certifications include statistics and horticultural therapy.